gmc-code/PC-microbit-micropython/docs/radio/radio.rst

 * The rate of throughput can be one of three pre-determined settings.
 * Send and receive bytes to work with arbitrary data.
 * Use `receive_full` to obtain full details about an incoming message: the data, receiving signal strength, and a microsecond timestamp when the message arrived.
-* It's easy to send and receive messages as strings.

 ---